RomanKotov/cctv/README.md

 - `sudo systemctl daemon reload`
 - `sudo systemctl start cctv.service`
 - `sudo systemctl enable cctv.service` if you want to start it on system start.
+- `journalctl -fu cctv.service` show and follow the logs of the service.